elomarix/elomarirachid/README.md

 ## I'm a Student,  Developer!

-- 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Data Scientist 'Python' 🤍
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love everything related to football